Infrared Light

 Infrared Optics

 Many optical elements working in the visible spectral range can also work well in the near infrared, possibly with modified dielectric coatings.
-For longer wavelengths (mid and far infrared), one requires special infrared optics, which are often based on optical materials with low phonon energies in order to obtain a long infrared absorption edge.
+For longer wavelengths (mid and far infrared), one requires special infrared optics, which are often based on optical materials with low phonon energies to obtain a long infrared absorption edge.
 See the article on infrared optics for more details.

 Sources for Infrared Radiation